 I have also successfully implemented this approach to argumentative writing in the literature classroom.
 In ENGL146, students learn that, contrary to common conceptions of the literary critic as solitary, interacting with literature is similar to interacting with other people, a point that is enforced by asking them to pitch their claims about literary texts as contributions to ongoing conversations of cultural, social and political significance.
 In fact, my own interdisciplinary training in Cultural, Social and Political Thought has allowed me to consistently give my students a sense of the ‘bigger picture’ that informs their understanding of the role of literature in the broader culture, even as I provide them with hands-on skills that make them better writers and critical thinkers.
-As an instructor of upper-level English courses like ENGL201 and ENGL429C, I have followed the same principle of contextualizing literary texts in their respective historical moment by drawing on insights from philosophy, sociology, anthropology, psychology and theoretical physics to introduce diverse groups of students, including many non-English majors, to modernist literature and contemporary American fiction.
+As an instructor of upper-level English courses like ENGL201 (Introduction to Modernism), ENGL429B (Mid-20th Century American Fiction), and ENGL429C (Contemporary American Fiction), I have followed the same principle of contextualizing literary texts in their respective historical moment by drawing on insights from philosophy, sociology, anthropology, psychology and theoretical physics to introduce diverse groups of students, including many non-English majors, to modernist literature and American fiction.

-At every step of my teaching career to date, my classroom practice has been recognized as outstanding: as a Teaching Assistant in English, I received the Kelly Curtis Award for most promising future instructor in 2012; as a graduate student, I received the Graduate Sessional Teaching Award by the Department of English in 2018.
+At every step of my teaching career to date, my classroom practice has been recognized as outstanding: as a Teaching Assistant in English, I received the Kelly Curtis Award for most promising future instructor in 2012; as a graduate student, I received the Graduate Sessional Teaching Award by the Department of English in 2018; more recently, I have been the recipient of a University of Victoria REACH award, the 2021 Gilian Sherwin Alumni Award for Excellence in Teaching.
 But given the ambitious nature of my pedagogy, I am most proud of the fact that I have received consistent praise from my students, who have complimented me on my use of various modern media to teach theoretical concepts, on my erudition and passion in lecturing and guiding discussions, on the creation of a peaceful, open, and inclusive classroom atmosphere, and, finally, on the encouragement I show for their innate creativity and hidden intellectualisms—features of my teaching that I attribute to the fact that I truly value my students as young people with rich social and intellectual lives who can learn not just from me, but also from each other.